 Because this time is so exciting, it can be easy to get wrapped up in the excitement and rush to a sales office to talk to a sales manager.
 While we’re thrilled to meet you and help you build you dream home, there are questions you should consider first that will make the process run more smoothly.

-1) What are you looking for in a new home?
 This goes beyond size and bedroom count.
-Think about how you live in the home today and how that may change in the years to come.
+Think about how you live in the house today and how that may change in the years to come.
 Will your family grow?
 Do you have older children who may leave for college and move away from home?
-These questions can help you determine which features and options are most important to include in your new home.
-If you’re building with a partner, discuss your top three non-negotiable items when it comes to home design so you’re on the same page before you begin your new home search.
-Once you come up with your list of new home must-haves, share these with your sales manager and design consultant!
+These questions can help you determine which features and options are most important to include in your new house.
+If you’re building with a partner, discuss your top three non-negotiable items when it comes to house design so you’re on the same page before you begin your new house search.
+Once you come up with your list of new house must-haves, share these with your sales manager and design consultant!
 They can use that information to make suggestions for floor plans and options that best suit your lifestyle.

-4) What financing options are available?
 Once you have a budget in place, meet with a mortgage loan officer to discuss what financing options may be available.
 Depending on your situation, you may qualify for a conventional loan or FHA loan.
 VA loans are available for homebuyers who are part of the military.
-Homesite Mortgage, our preferred lender, offers a variety of programs that help buyers in a multitude of situations finance their new home.

 A conventional mortgage is a type of home loan not insured by the government.
 This type of mortgage is provided by private lenders like banks, mortgage companies, and credit unions.